ttoivone/mediacapture-extensions/face-detection-explainer.md

 ## Introduction

 This document describes a proposal to the WebRTC WG.
 At this stage, this proposal has not been accepted by the WG.
 Face detection is the process of detecting human faces in a given scene and distinguishing them from other objects.
 There are multiple ways to perform face detection on the Web.
-Libraries and machine learning frameworks (with WebAssembly and WebGL backend) exist, both proprietary and open source, which can perform  face detection either in client within the browser or using a vendor cloud service.
+Libraries and machine learning (ML) frameworks (with WebAssembly and WebGL backend) exist, both proprietary and open source, which can perform  face detection either in client within the browser or using a vendor cloud service.
 Computation in vendor cloud adds latencies depending on network speed and adds dependency to third party service.

 [Shape Detection API has a FaceDetector](https://wicg.github.io/shape-detection-api/) which enables Web applications to use a system provided face detector, but it requires image data to be provided by the Web app itself.
 It surely helps that it works on images to detect faces, but from a video conference perspective, it means the app would first need to capture frames from a camera and then feed them as input to the Shape Detection API.
 Many platforms offer a camera API which can perform face detection directly on image frames from the system camera.
 Cameras run a face detection algorithm by default to make their 3A algorithms work better.
 Both Windows and ChromeOS offer native platforms APIs to hook into those algorithms and offer performant face detection to the Web.